 A solo show in a museum setting had been a goal (or dream?) of mine for many years.
 During Modern Frescoes, my Instagram following surpassed one hundred thousand.
 My followers had doubled from fifty thousand to one hundred thousand in only ten months’ time!
 One of the great things about Instagram is that it has opened up my work to an international audience.
 I began getting requests from all over the world for portrait commissions.

 One unexpected recurring inquiry was from mothers of deceased babies.
 Somehow the ethereal, otherworldly quality of my work portrayed the essence of a child in the way they wanted to remember their child who was no longer with them.

 While painting these babies (and others that I haven’t shared), I never consciously thought about their connection to the original baby painting by Marilyn Manning that inspired me two years before.
 That is, until this past September when my husband surprised me with the beloved Manning baby painting for my birthday.
 One day as I was staring at it, I had a feeling that came over me of the foreshadowing in this piece.
 When I first saw this painting, I had no idea what was going to open up to me — the Immerse paintings, or the babies who were going to come to me because of the painting.

-To end on a happy note, my daughter Niamh and her husband welcomed a precious baby girl this past November.
-As I hold my first grandchild in my arms, I am reminded that the cycle begins again.
+To end on a happy note, my daughter Niamh and her husband welcomed a precious baby girl in November, 2019.
+As I held my first grandchild in my arms, I was reminded that the cycle begins again.
 Inspiration is everywhere, usually in unexpected places.
 Be open, be receptive, and be brave.
 Peace.